junxit/us-congress-bills-114/metadata.md

 - 2015-10-21 — Placed on the Union Calendar, Calendar No. 229.
 - 2015-10-21 — Reported by the Committee on Veterans' Affairs.
 H. Rept.
 114-302.
 - 2015-10-21 — Reported by the Committee on Veterans' Affairs.
 H. Rept.
 114-302.
+- 2015-11-16 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2015-11-16 — Considered as unfinished business. (consideration: CR H8211)
+- 2015-11-16 — Considered under suspension of the rules. (consideration: CR H8175-8176)
+- 2015-11-16 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1384.
+- 2015-11-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-11-16 — Mr. Costello (PA) moved to suspend the rules and pass the bill.
+- 2015-11-16 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 407 - 0 (Roll no. 628). (text: CR H8175-8176)
+- 2015-11-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 407 - 0 (Roll no. 628).(text: CR H8175-8176)